Cummins: Cummins Power Systems Business

-Cummins Distribution Business consists of Engine and Power Generation Distribution as well as Service and Parts.
-The distribution unit of Cummins consists of 17 Cummins owned distributors and 10 joint ventures, covering 90 countries and territories through 234 locations.
+Accelera by Cummins

+On March 8, 2023, Cummins rebranded its New Power business unit as Accelera by Cummins.
+Accelera designs and produces zero-emissions power generation and vehicle propulsion devices, including hydrogen fuel cells, batteries, e-axles, traction systems and electrolyzers.

 Subsidiaries

 Cummins Turbo Technologies

 The Holset Engineering Co. was a British company that produced turbochargers, primarily for diesel and heavy-duty applications.

 In 1973 the company was purchased by Cummins after briefly being owned by the Hanson Trust.
 Holset now operates facilities in China, India, Brazil, the Netherlands, the United Kingdom, and the United States.

 In 2006, the division officially changed its name to Cummins Turbo Technologies to be identified more closely with its parent company.
 The turbocharger products still use the Holset brand name.

+Cummins Valvetrain Technologies

+Clessie Cummins invented the engine brake in the late 1950s and sold the technology to Jacobs Chuck in 1961 for production, which created the Clessie L. Cummins division of the company to produce engine brakes as an aftermarket option for various diesel engines.
+This division would later separate from its parent company and be known as Jacobs Vehicle Systems from then on.
+The company would be purchased by Cummins in 2022.

+The division has manufacturing facilities in Bloomfield, CT as well as Suzhou, China, and although it is no longer known as Jacobs Vehicle Systems, Cummins still uses the Jacobs name for its engine braking products.

+The company also designs and manufactures multiple variable valve actuation technologies for heavy-duty applications.